fuxingloh/multi-labeler/README.md

    runs.
 2. I want a simple match first append based multi-labeler without it being a turing complete solution.
 3. I want to write my rules with `.github/labeler.yml` for a single source of label truth.
-4. I want to use it together with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-5. I don't want it to do anything else, labels only.
+4. I don't want it to do anything else, labels only.
     1. Assume you are using GitHub branch protection (labels only).
     2. I want to run this in PR triage before everything else (labels only).
     3. Chain this action with another action; this should just be for (labels only).